UoB-COMSM0166/2025-group-8/README.md

 We implemented *Iron Rebellion* in layers, starting with a playable prototype.
 The **gameObject** base class unified behavior across interactive elements, with subclasses overriding specific logic.

+- For detailed development documentation, please refer to the [developer manual](./documentation/DeveloperManual.md).

+- For detailed playing instruction, please refer to the [player manual](./documentation/PlayerManual.md).

+> *"You may also access to the player manual from the chapter selection page in the game."*

 The **chapterSelector** dynamically generated levels using character-mapped text files, enabling rapid level design changes.
 Early movement bugs (e.g., infinite jumps, wall clipping) were resolved through refined velocity and jump logic in **robotDog**.

 ---